Vyral/base-template/_posts/2018-05-07-how-to-earn-money-from-paying-your-bills.md

 {% include youtube.html %}

-Today let’s talk about two great resources that can help you earn rewards for paying your bills.
+<center>Today let’s talk about two great resources that can help you earn rewards for paying your bills.</center>

 If you're like most people who pay their mortgage or rent by using a direct deposit, Automated Clearing House (ACH), or writing a check, this tactic could be a great way to help build your credit, pay your major bills like rent and mortgages, all while earning cash back in the process.
 Let's dive into how this works!